Hutsul Secession: First Municipal Polyclinic

 The First Municipal Polyclinic is a four-story building which was constructed in 1906.
 The building was designed by Ivan Levynskyi and Tadeusz Obmiński and is today designated as an Architectural Monument.
 Formerly the Dnister Insurance Company Building, it played an important role in the cultural community of Ukraine in the years after its completion.
 In the 1950s, the building was redesigned, losing almost all its original interior.
 It was host to a Communist Party regional committee as well as several other community amenities and shops during the Cold War era, and today it is home to the clinic, a gymnasium,a pharmacy, and a binding shop.

-Bursa of the Deacons of St. Yura Cathedral
+Bursa of the Deacons of St. George's Cathedral

-The Bursa of the Deacons of St. Yura Cathedral finished construction in 1904 and was designed by Tadeusz Obmiński.
+The Bursa of the Deacons of St. George's Cathedral finished construction in 1904 and was designed by Tadeusz Obmiński.
 Decorations on the façade, especially under the windows and roof, were inspired by Ukrainian embroidery.
 The colors of the decorative tiles on the building are brown, yellow, green, and white, also reminiscent of the traditional colors of Hutsul folk art.

 Solecki Clinic

 The Solecki Clinic was completed in 1908 and was designed by Oleksandr Lushpynskyi.
-The building was owned by Kazimierez Solecki, for whom it was named, until WWI, and it was built to be a sanatorium for the Red Cross.
+The building was owned by Kazimierz Solecki, for whom it was named, until WWI, and it was built to be a sanatorium for the Red Cross.
 While the building was constructed in the Art Nouveau style, it incorporated motifs of the Hutsul Secession.